 When someone’s body is chemically dependent on drugs or alcohol, a chemical dependency case manager can be beneficial by helping individuals detox prior to entering formal treatment.
 Because chemical dependency can be life-threatening in the early stages of sobriety, a chemical dependency case manager serves as a critical lifeline at one of the most difficult stages of recovery.

-When you or someone you care about works with an addiction case manager during the recovery process, they help:
+When you or someone you care about is working through the recovery process, addiction case management helps:

 1. Identify Recovery Needs

 It’s important to keep in mind that there is no one-size-fits-all solution for addiction recovery.
 What might help someone progress toward their sobriety goals could potentially set someone else back.
 Some people may appreciate the structured regimen of a residential treatment center, while others may not be able to afford putting life on hold for a month or more to get help.
 Addiction case managers can more specifically identify recovery needs at various stages of treatment and provide a more diverse range of treatment recommendations.

 2. Facilitate Real-World Recovery Tools and Support

 Addiction recovery is a lifetime journey, and success hinges on developing the right tools and skills to achieve your goals.
 Addiction case managers are well-versed in those tools and skills.
 They can help individuals in treatment further develop and practice them at various stages of recovery later on by bridging the gap between clinical treatment and real-world success.

 3. Coordinate Care

 It isn’t rare for overlapping treatment teams to use slightly different language to talk about similar things.
 At the same time, just because one treatment team prioritizes a specific goal does not guarantee that other teams are aware of that goal.